MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/README.md

 # Avatar Library for People With Disablities

-A ibrary designed for inclusive disabilities representations in social Virtual Realities.
+A library designed for inclusive disabilities representations in social VR.